How-do-i-get-your-attention/we-make-software/README.md

 The `System::Libraries` namespace contains methods for managing DLLs.
 The `Get` method returns the module handle for a given DLL name.
 The `Wait` method waits until a DLL reaches a certain status.
 The `WaitForModule` and `WaitForModules` methods wait until certain DLLs are loaded.

-The `Main` function sets up a directory for worker DLLs, copies DLLs from the parent directory to the worker directory, loads the DLLs, and starts each DLL in a new thread.
+The `Main` function sets the system name to the computer name, sets up a directory for worker DLLs, copies DLLs from the parent directory to the worker directory, loads the DLLs, and starts each DLL in a new thread.

 The `Exit` function stops each DLL in a new thread, waits until all DLLs have stopped, unloads the DLLs, and then either sleeps for 5 minutes (if a debugger is attached) or restarts the system.